 Out of My Mind by Sharon Draper

-Hands-down one of the best life-changing books you’ll ever read.
-Narrated by Melody, we learn what it’s like for her, trapped in a body with cerebral palsy that doesn’t allow her to speak or take care of herself.
+One of the best, life-changing middle grade books you’ll ever read.
+Narrated by Melody, we learn what it’s like for her, a girl who with cerebral palsy who can’t speak or take care of herself.
 No one except her parents thinks that she’s smart.
 Then one day, she gets a chance to prove how smart she is.
 Heartbreaking.
 Real.
 Inspiring.
 Beautifully written.